A History of LGBTQIA+ and Pride Month Marketing

 - Understanding History Makes For A Better Future

-For more than 50 years, Pride celebrations — parades, festivals and marketing campaigns — have staked a large, colorful claim in the month of June.
+For more than 50 years, Pride celebrations—parades, festivals, and marketing campaigns—have staked a large, colorful claim in June.
 And for a very good reason.

-June holds a significant place in the hearts of the LGBTQIA+ community, and to understand the present, we must understand the evolution of Pride Month marketing, why we celebrate Pride Month, and revisit how it all began.
+June holds a significant place in the hearts of the LGBTQIA+ community, and to understand the present, we must examine the evolution of Pride Month marketing, the reasons behind celebrating Pride Month, and revisit its origins.

 Why Do We Celebrate Pride Month During June?